OnderKaratas/OnderKaratas/README.md

 - 👋 Hi, I’m @OnderKaratas
 - 👀 I’m interested in 3D games and AI
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m done with the deep learning
-- 💞️ I’m looking to collaborate on 3D and 2D games
+- 💞️ I’m looking to collaborate on 3D and 2D games, AI projects
 - 📫 How to reach me onder.karatas.164@gmail.com

 <!---